jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Would a boxer beat a kickboxer?
 What would happen if a wrestler fought a karate guy?
 Many people wanted to know what if martial artists threw away the rule books and fought a real fight.

 In the early 1990s, the questions stopped, and the fighting started.
-At first called Vale Tudo, then Ultimate Fighting, martial artists from every discipline fought in fights with no rules.
+At first called Vale Tudo, then Ultimate Fighting, martial artists from every discipline fought in fights that excluded no techniques.
 Finally, the world's fighting masters could prove their martial art was the best on Earth!

 And the winner of the best martial art was...